ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 This is a strong yet hidden form of coupling which is difficult to express in automated tests (unit- or integration) but is a major concern for any king of data science workflow.
 This is a question that can remain largely unaddressed in the pure 'developer' world because as long as the object themselves remain valid and the code processing them remains correct, then the system is working properly.

-### Dataframe-Like Structures And Testing
+### Problems With Dataframe-Like Structures And Remediation Strategies

-In order for a data scientist to write meaningful unit-tests, assuming a processing done largely on some kind of dataframe / array (which will encompass 95% of the `pandas` and `numpy` junkies), this setup may require a relatively large amount of boilerplate even for some simple data and light transformations.
+In order for a data scientist to write meaningful unit-tests, assuming a processing done largely on some kind of dataframe/array (which will encompass 95% of the `pandas` and `numpy` junkies), this setup may require a relatively large amount of boilerplate even for some simple data and light transformations.

 As mentioned previously for the one sleeping in the back of the classroom, data scientists largely deal with large collections of records.
 In order to write a test that is not excruciating to write, one needs to strip away all surrounding the complexity, meaning using the smallest amount of rows and columns.